 A. I'm really not sure why some of the postings describe such efforts to polish these copper extinguishers.
 I have collected a few of these in my time and simply use Brasso

-[linked by editor to product info at Amazon] and a roll of paper towels.
+[affiliate link to product info on Amazon] and a roll of paper towels.
 Paper towels work well because of their very slight abrasive effect from the wood pulp.
 Cotton socks, etc, will also work but I have found not quite as well.
 It takes about an hour of work and they always come up really nice and shiny, except where they are dinged up or have scratches.
 It's not hard and I don't have to submerge it into any containers of weirdly named chemicals (Liver of sulfur?
 LOL).